Biblical Problem Solving Course introduction

 We believe God's Word has relevant answers to the issues we face in daily living.
 We study the character of God, His holiness, His grace, and purpose for life.
 As we examine intimate relationships, we look at the emotions of anger, fear, and guilt within the context of the Biblical concept of love.
 We evaluate actions and the motives behind those actions and explore how change takes place.

 Our courses include lectures, course syllabus, and supplemental course book.
 You work through assignments, that you submit to an assigned Grader/Mentor.
 Classroom courses run on a quarterly semester schedule, meeting once a week for eight weeks.
-The courses are held Mondays 7-9 pm at Third Church, 600 Forest Ave., Henrico, VA OR Thursdays 1-3pm Second Baptist Church, 9614 River Road, Henrico, VA*.
-See Semester Schedule. *CCTC offers courses online, note in comments at checkout.
+Each semester courses are held Mondays 7-9 pm at Third Church, 600 Forest Ave., Henrico, VA OR Thursdays 1-3 pm Second Baptist Church, 9614 River Road, Henrico, VA.
+We offer our courses to surrounding churches, see Course Schedule for other times and locations.
 To register select course below.
-If you have further questions contact us: or 804-358-1343. **ONLINE courses are offered with the same format as our classroom courses.
+If you have further questions email us at or call 804-358-1343. **ONLINE courses are offered with the same format as our classroom courses.

 How deep are you willing to go?
 Gain a clearer Biblical worldview, a better understanding of your relationship and place in God's kingdom.
 This course is an intense “self-examination” experience in which one examines such issues as the source of problems, self esteem, trials, love, anger, fear and change.
 Students grow in his/her faith - 2 Peter 1:3, apply God’s word to every day life situations - 2 Tim 3:16-17, and have tools for helping others - Galatians 6:2.